ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part3/_index.md

 ---
-title: 'Deploy a containerized application using Azure Container Instances'
+title: 'Deploy an application to Azure Kubernetes Service'

-minutes_to_complete: 30
+minutes_to_complete: 45

-who_is_this_for: This learning path is dedicated developers interested in learning how to create and run a Docker container in Microsoft Azure using Azure Container Instances.
+who_is_this_for: This learning path is dedicated to developers interested in learning how to deploy applications to Azure Kubernetes Cluster powered by arm64-based virtual machines.

-This learning path is the third part of the series: From IoT to the Cloud.
+This learning path is the fourth part of the series: From IoT to the Cloud.

 learning_objectives:
-    - Create Azure Container Instances.
+    - Create Kubernetes cluster using Azure Kubernetes Service.
-    - Run a Docker container in Azure Container Instances.
+    - Deploy a containerized application to Azure Kubernetes Service.
-    - Enable Admin in Azure Container Registry, which is required when you are deploying Docker containers from the Azure Container Registry.

 prerequisites:
     - 'Azure subscription.
 Use this link to sign up for a free account: https://azure.microsoft.com/en-us/free/.'
-    - 'Ideally you should have completed previous learning paths of this series.'
+    - 'Ideally you should have completed previous learning path of this series.'

 author_primary: Dawid Borycki

 ### Tags